 According to the World Bank, Vietnam is now one of the most vibrant emerging countries in the East Asia region.
 Extensive market-oriented and outward-looking economic policies have helped Vietnam achieve sustained and inclusive economic growth.
 This country ranks 48 out of 157 countries on the human capital index (HCI), second in ASEAN just behind Singapore.

-Next to the dynamic economy, the education system strongly focuses on making English the second language at schools and universities.
-Although you could not find the same level in spoken English in Vietnam like India or the Philippines, many senior engineers are now fluent in English, and up to date to every change in the technology landscape.
+Next to the dynamic economy, the education system strongly focuses on making English a second language at schools and universities.
+Although you could not find the same level of spoken English in Vietnam as India or the Philippines, many senior engineers are now fluent in English, and up to date with every change in the technology landscape.
 They can confidently leverage their tech knowledge and experience to discuss any cutting-edge solutions and bring innovative ideas to the table.
 Besides, lots of Vietnamese expatriates who used to work as engineers in the west return home, they play the facilitator role to overcome cultural and language barriers.

 One more thing, the time zone is one of the most significant advantages when western companies outsource their software development in Vietnam.
 With a comprehensive plan of workloads, you could tap into a nearly 24-hour cycle of productivity.
 When the offshore teams accomplish their jobs the night before, the in-house team could move on from that the next day.
 With the support of Agile Management, which is very familiar with Vietnamese tech companies, you can create the effectiveness of collaborative work.

-Moreover, plenty of companies in Vietnam are now available for future technologies like AI, machine learning, blockchain… As a result, Vietnam is the right destination for businesses looking for cost-effective solutions embedded with cutting-edge technologies.
+Moreover, plenty of Vietnam companies are now available for future technologies like AI, machine learning, blockchain… As a result, Vietnam is the right destination for businesses looking for cost-effective solutions embedded with cutting-edge technologies.